 This chapter provides instructions to help you install or remove customer replaceable units (CRUs), such as hot-swap drives, fans, RAID controllers, and power supplies.
-This chapter also provides instructions to help you add new DS4000 EXP100 storage expansion enclosures to existing DS4100 configuration.
+This chapter also provides instructions to help you add new DS4000 EXP100 expansion units to existing DS4100 configuration.